 If you do have a cavity, the dentist will first clear out the decay, clean the area, and fill it with material that will make it hard for bacteria to enter.
-The best material for dental fillings is gold (which can last 20 years) or porcelain inlays or onlays (for large cavities, custom-designed by a dental lab, which can be made to look like your natural teeth and are very durable).
-The most popular and affordable are made of composite resign, a plastic that can be made the color of your own teeth and last 3 to 10 years, but they stain easily from coffee, tea, and tobacco unless you clean them immediately afterward.
+In the old days, the best material for dental fillings was gold, but nowadays porcelain inlays or onlays are great for large cavities, custom-designed by a dental lab, which can be made to look like your natural teeth and are very durable).

-Any of these are increasingly requested to replace traditional silver amalgam fillings, out of concern for their mercury content.
+All of these are increasingly requested to replace traditional silver amalgam fillings, out of concern for their mercury content and cosmetic reasons.

-If the cavity infection has gotten so deep that it has damaged the root nerves of the tooth, your dentist will explain the need to first do a root canal or a procedure called pulp capping, then repairing the top of the tooth according to its needs, which might include placing a crown to cover the natural tooth.
+If the cavity infection has gotten so deep that it has damaged the root nerves of the tooth, your dentist will explain the need to first do a root canal or a procedure called pulp capping, then repairing the top of the tooth according to its needs, which might include placing a crown on top of the natural tooth.

 Unless cavities are treated as soon as possible, they can lead to periodontal disease, the gum infection that will result in the loss of teeth.

 The best way to help prevent cavities is to spend a few minutes twice a day to thoroughly floss and brush (with fluoride toothpaste), which may mean bringing a small kit to work and on trips.
 You may also want to use a high-grade mouthwash afterwards that does more than freshen breath.
 If you have problem areas, a dental manual mini-pick with bristles or a water pick can help.